“Nothing is ever really lost, or can be lost … the embers left from earlier fires … shall duly flame again.”

 If I shuffle the order around so that the Ace is in the center, I get something else entirely:

 If we switch the two valets around we create a spread suggesting the two young men are so preoccupied with their individual concerns, the emblems of their suits (perhaps contemplating how they will advance in their respective courts) they have no awareness whatsoever of each other or the Ace of Swords RX between them.
-The Ace might also be seen as a dividing line keeping the two sides separate.
+The Ace might also be seen as a dividing line keeping the two sides separate, but since the youths are already turned away from each other, this partition is less severe than the preceding composition.
 We might easily imagine such a sequence illustrating a disconnect or lack of harmony in the querent’s situation.

 This brings us back to the original alignment of the cards: